kyeotic/BudgeIt/README.md

 BudgeIt
 ==========

-Just something to fuck around with
+Just something to fuck around with.